Delaware’s First National Park: First State National Historical Park

 Boundaries of the Park

-The Secretary is authorized to “acquire” or have “interest” in all or a portion of any of the sites identified above for the National Park.
+Through the legislation, all of the sites that were included in the First State National Monument instantly were transferred to the First State National Historical Park.
+For the additional sites, the Secretary is authorized to “acquire” or have “interest” in all or a portion of any of the sites identified above.
 The Secretary can acquire or have interest in sites by:

-- Easement with a Cooperative Agreement - For example, the state could enter into a cooperative agreement with the Park Service through a historical preservation easement to preserve the Old Sherriff’s House.
-The State would still retain ownership but, through cooperative agreement, would come to resolution with the Park Service regarding management, public access, and upkeep.
-Each easement would be tailored to individual needs and requirements set forth by the proper¬ty owner and agreed upon by both parties.
+- Easement with a Cooperative Agreement – We expect most of the sites to be acquired through an easement.
+This means an owner enters into a cooperative agreement with the National Park Service through a historical preservation easement to preserve the site.
+The current owner would still retain ownership but, through cooperative agreement, would come to resolution with the National Park Service regarding management, public access, and upkeep.
+Each easement would be tailored to individual needs and requirements set forth by the property owner and agreed upon by both parties.

 Sites for Interpretation